Mario121284/Soccer-Project/README.md

 ## Introduction

-1. Which country has the highest average attendance per match in the European Football Championship, and how does this compare to the overall average attendance across all countries?
+1. What is the country with the highest average attendance in the European Championship, and what is the corresponding average attendance value?

 2. What is the most common formation used by teams in the European Football Championship, and which coaches are most likely to use this formation?